 "Allowing team members [at Compeer] to work on ideas and to use proven discipline of innovation, human-centered design, we can start to scale innovation around the business," said Bridget.
 "Whether that means a new product ... we're really excited."

-Without an in-house R&D arm to help augment existing offerings and work on other adjacent and transformative innovation initiatives, Aman noted Nutrien Ag Solutions has to turn to other avenues to unearth ideas that can help the business strengthen its product lines.
+Without an in-house R&D arm to help augment existing products and work on other innovation initiatives, Aman noted Nutrien Ag Solutions has to turn to other avenues to explore ideas that can strengthen the business.

-Enter more than a dozen university partners, who both take on research validation projects requested by Nutrien (including recent ones around land grant utilization) and share insights on their institutions' intellectual property that the company can explore licensing to improve its core products.
+That's where university partners come in.
+Aman said they take on research validation projects requested by Nutrien (including recent ones around land grant utilization) share insights on their o' I that the company can explore licensing to improve .

-Despite outsourcing some of its innovation endeavors, Aman said it's still collaborative work.
-"Innovation does not happen in isolation," Aman shared at the summit session.
+"Innovation does not happen in isolation," Aman explained.
 "Innovation is not a solo act."

 As with Kubota, Aman said any idea brought forth by university partners based on their research — which, as of early 2024, includes analysis of remote sensing, drone, and farm/food system management opportunities — is put under the microscope to ensure it's the right fit for Nutrien.

-Innovative AgTech platform launched for food producers and brands
+Innovative AgTech platform launched for farmers and brands

-Make Hay, a new B2B AgTech marketing platform, not only provides unique benefits for today's farmers across the U.S., but also brands and consumers:
+Make Hay, a B2B AgTech marketing platform, provides unique benefits for today's farmers across the U.S. and brands and consumers:

-• Producers and growers get to share their authentic stories around how they grow nutritious foods and raise livestock by shooting videos on their phones.
+- Producers and growers can share their authentic stories around how they grow nutritious foods and raise livestock by shooting videos on their phones.

-• Restaurants, retailers, and manufacturers can leverage that content on their social media accounts to build trust and increase transparency with customers.
+- Restaurants, retailers, and manufacturers can use that content on their social media accounts to build trust and increase transparency with customers.

-• Consumers get to see the origins of the food production from farmers throughout the nation and better understand the quality of brands' food products.
+- Consumers can see the origins of the food production from farmers throughout the nation and better understand the quality of brands' food products.

-Make Hay marks the fourth co-created advantaged startup developed by DIAL Ventures and High Alpha Innovation, who have brought ventures Croft, Oaken, and Gripp to market in recent years, with both companies already working on the next agrifood-focused venture to launch in 2024.
+Make Hay marks the fourth advantaged startup developed by DIAL Ventures and High Alpha Innovation, who have also brought Croft, Oaken, and Gripp to market in recent years.
+And we're already working on the next AgriFood-focused startup to launch later in 2024.

-And Ryan detailed how it's this kind of collective agrifood system innovation that will lead to further advancements for both ag-focused companies and farmers.
+Ryan shared how this kind of collective AgriFood system innovation will lead to further advancements for both ag-focused companies and farmers.

 "We believe the industry ought to come together to innovate," said Ryan.